Peter of Castile: Early life

 About two years later Peter began his reign when almost sixteen years old and subject to the control of his mother and her favourites.
 Though at first controlled by his mother, Maria of Portugal, Peter ascended the throne with the encouragement of his mother's second cousin, the Portuguese minister Count Alburquerque.

 In the summer of 1353, Peter married Blanche of Bourbon.
 Two days later, he abandoned her for María de Padilla.
 In 1355 he married Juana de Castro, widow of Don Diego de Haro, convincing her that his previous marriage to Queen Blanche was a nullity.
 The bishops of Avila and Salamanca were asked to concur, and were afraid to say otherwise.
 Peter and Juana were married in Cuellar, and Juana was proclaimed Queen of Castile.
 After two nights, he then deserted her.
-They had a son who died young, after Peter's death.
-A period of turmoil followed in which the king was for a time overpowered and, in effect, imprisoned.
-The dissension within the party striving to coerce him enabled him to escape from Toro, where he was under observation, to Segovia.
+They had a son Juan, who died in 1405 at the age of fifty.
+The king was briefly captured at the Monastery of Santo Domingo of Toro, with his Jewish treasurer.
+They both were released after being ransomed.
+Segovia.

 In 1361, Queen Blanche died at Medina Sidonia.
 French historians claim that Peter ordered two Jews to murder her; another version of the story says she was poisoned; a third one that she was shot with a crossbow, although it may have been the plague.
 Also that year, Maria de Padilla died in Seville.
 After Maria's death, Peter declared that she had been his first and only legitimate wife.